6feels/6feels.github.io/work.md

 					<li><a href="https://play.google.com/store/apps/details?id=co.healthego.android&pli=1" class="button">Android</a></li>
 					<li><a href="https://www.instagram.com/healthego_co/" class="button">Instagram</a></li>
 				</ul>
-HealthEgo is a decentralized health & fitness ecosystem developed to support those that live, want, need a healthy lifestyle.
+HealthEgo was to be a decentralized health & fitness ecosystem created to support those that live, want, need a healthy lifestyle.
 For a healthy lifestyle we believe there are 6 foundations that need attention, strength, mobility, nutrition, movement, mindfulness, and recovery.
 <br>
 <br>
 The ecosystem is a blend between Twitter, Instagram, and Facebook with a specific focus on health & fitness.
 Our health is important and it deserves it's own sharing plaform where all the valuable health content created won't get lost amongst the massive amounts of entertainment content on these other social platforms.